The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

 \subsection{Formality of the little disks operad}

-Kontsevich's formality theorem~\cite{Kontsevich1999, LambrechtsVolic2014} can be summarized by the fact that $\OmPA^{*}(\FM_{n})$ is weakly equivalent to $\enV$ as a Hopf cooperads.
-We outline here the proof as we will mimic its pattern for our theorem.
-We will use the formalism of (co)operadic twisting~\cite{Willwacher2014, DolgushevWillwacher2015}, and we refer to \textcite{LambrechtsVolic2014} for proofs of most of the claims of this section.
+Kontsevich's proof of the formality of the little disks operads~\cite[Section~3]{Kontsevich1999}, can be summarized by the fact that $\OmPA^{*}(\FM_{n})$ is weakly equivalent to $\enV$ as a Hopf cooperad.
+For detailed proofs, we refer to~\cite{LambrechtsVolic2014}.